 What is Interpersonal Psychotherapy?

-When Chris Peterson said, ‘other people matter’ he was referring to the impact our interactions with others have on our wellbeing.
+When Chris Peterson said, ‘other people matter,’ he was referring to the impact our interactions with others have on our wellbeing.
 Conversely, when Sartre said, ‘hell is other people’ he was also right.
-And although this seems like a contradiction, it’s more an example of how two things can be true at once.
+Although this seems like a contradiction, it’s more an example of how two things can be true at once.

 Theory of IPT

 The theory behind IPT draws on the principles of attachment theory and the personality theory of Harry Stack Sullivan (Klerman, Weissman, Rounsaville, & Chevron, 1994).
 Sullivan first noted that personality is shaped by our interactions with other people and encouraged therapists to explore the tensions clients experience in key relationships (Chapman, 1976).